 The Color of War

 Overall, The Color of War is a powerful and thought-provoking series that challenges viewers' assumptions about war and soldiers.
 Through its diverse cast of characters and expert analysis, the series shows that there is no single "color" of war—that every war and every soldier has a unique story to tell.
 The show is a must-watch for anyone interested in history, politics, or the human experience.

-The Color of War is a series that is currently running and has 1 seasons (15 episodes).
-The series first aired on November 18, 2001.
+The Color of War is a series that ran for 1 seasons (15 episodes) between November 18, 2001 and on History

+The Color of War